Effectuating Social Change Through Human-Centered Design

 This portion was probably the most important part of our project as it laid out the groundwork for our idea.
-After our field trip, some of our biggest questions were (if we did go the route of urban farms), “Is there enough space?
-Are we planting them in dirt plots?
-How much can we realistically produce?”
+After our field trip, some of our biggest questions were (if we did go the route of urban farms):

 Researching advances in planting technology, we came across something called hydroponic and aeroponic planting towers.
 This technology allows you to grow plants “in an air or mist environment without the use of soil.
 It uses both water and air to produce more colorful, better tasting, better smelling, and nutritious fruits and vegetables.”

 But is it scalable?
-According to research we’ve done and speaking with resellers of the tower, what you can grow in 43,560 square feet (or one acre of land), you can grow in only 4,000 square feet with the tower gardens.
+According to research we’ve done and speaking with resellers of the tower—what you can grow in 43,560 square feet, or one acre of land, you can grow in only 4,000 square feet with the tower gardens.
 One tower can grow anywhere from 20–44 produce items and if you are using a tower with a capability of growing 44 plants and had 40 towers, you theoretically could grow up to 1,760 different plants.
 Growing vertically allows you to grow so much more compared to growing out.
-This would make sense considering the already limited space in metropolitan areas.
+This would make sense considering the already limited space in heavy metropolitan areas.

-Inspired by the urban farms we’ve visited on-site as well as researching existing plant growing technology (hydroponics/hydroponic towers/aeroponics), we knew we had the potential to create an unique experience.
+Inspired by the urban farms we have visited on-site as well as researching existing plant growing technology (hydroponics/hydroponic towers/aeroponics), we knew we had the potential to create a unique experience.
 What if we could grow everything in-house and what if we could allow our shoppers to handpick their own produce if they choose to?
 This sparked our imagination to think outside the box.